newenclave/mico/README.md

     I hope Thorsten will add this thing to the book soon.

 *   **line number for the tokens.**
     Yeap.
-Now I can see where the an error happens.
+Now I can see where an error happens.
 ```
     error: [1:15] Identifier not found 'someUnknownCall'
 ```